Clinical-Genomics/MIP/documentation/API/define_parameters.md

   ]
   data_type: string, value="SCALAR | ARRAY | HASH" # Parameter data type
   default: "SCALAR | ARRAY | HASH",
-  element_separator: string, # Delimiter for input/output on cli
   is_reference: integer, value="1" # Defines this parameter as a reference to log
   mandatory: string, value="yes" # Do not supply to make optional
   type: string, value="mip(=global) | recipe_argument(=argument to a recipe)"